Tuberculosis treatment in Colorado Springs: Background

 People also came to Colorado for the restorative benefits of its "clean air and sunshine."
 Starting in the 1860s, when tuberculosis (TB) was a worldwide problem, physicians in the eastern United States recommended that their patients go to Colorado to regain their health.
 As a result, the number of people with tuberculosis, called "lungers", in the state grew substantially and without the services or facilities to support their needs.
 Tuberculosis was called consumption "because its symptoms consumed those who had it."

 In Denver, not knowing how to manage a population of homeless, ill people, many were taken to jail.
 In 1878 in Colorado Springs, 25 or more of 73 who were buried at Mount Washington Cemetery had tuberculosis.
 Of the people that died in the city most of them had come to Colorado Springs so ill that it was not surprising that they died.
 Because of the number of people with TB flocking to Denver, by the 1880s it was nicknamed the "World's Sanitarium".
-On March 5, 1888, a specialist in lung diseases, Dr. Frederick I. Knight spoke before the Boston Society of Medical Observation on the benefits of high altitude and the mountain climate of Colorado for patients with tuberculosis, including patients that experienced hemorrhaging.
+On March 5, 1888, Dr. Frederick I. Knight, a specialist in lung diseases, spoke before the Boston Society of Medical Observation on the benefits of high altitude and the mountain climate of Colorado for patients with tuberculosis, including patients that experienced hemorrhaging.
 In the 1880s and 1890s more than a third of the city's residents came to Colorado Springs to improve their health.
 Houses on the Old North End had large sleeping porches for consumptive boarders.
 Large houses along North Nevada Avenue were turned into boarding houses for people with tuberculosis.
 Some stayed in tents and backyard cottages.
 The area became known as "lungers' row".
 Some of the famous individuals who came to the area to treat their tuberculosis include novelist Helen Hunt Jackson, railroad executive James J. Hagerman, author Marshall Sprague, and noted potter Artus Van Briggle.